 During the lease term in Montclair

-During lease, the rental property belongs to the renter we respect the tenant 's privacy.
-As the property manager Nesbitt Realty has the right to reasonable entry of the rental, but we will never abuse that right.
-If Nesbitt Realty has a good reason to come into a rental property in Montclair, the tenant must allow us to come into the rental property.
-Some good reasons to go into rental home are to:
+During tenancy, the rental property belongs to the renter we respect the renter 's privacy.
+As the property manager Nesbitt Realty has the right and duty to reasonable entry of the rental home, but we will never abuse that right.
+If Nesbitt Realty has a good reason to access a rental property in Montclair, the renter must allow us to access the rental.
+Some justifiable reasons to come into rental property are to:

-Nesbitt Realty will always strive to give the tenant notice and obtain tenant consent prior to entering the rental.
-However, Nesbitt Realty can and will come into the rental home without tenant consent in emergency situations.
+Nesbitt Realty will always strive to give the renter notice and obtain renter consent prior to entering the rental property.
+However, Nesbitt Realty can and will enter the rental property without tenant consent in emergency situations.
 We will never abuse the right of entrance or use it to agitate renters in Montclair.
 Nesbitt Realty will only go into at reasonable hours of the day, except in an emergency.

 Landlord Reference

-a useful archive for rental investors in Montclair
+a good archive for property owners in Montclair

-- Before you put a renter in your property in Montclair
+- Before you lease out your property in Montclair

 - Collections and evictions